OurJSEditor/OurJSEditor/README.md

 # Migrations allow Django to know about the state of the SQL database.
 # Running them the first time will create and configure a database for you.
 python manage.py migrate

-# Collect static resources
-# Django copies static resources from their respective directories in the project to one central place for serving
-python manage.py collectstatic
 ```

 You can now run a server!